Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 Rust.
 For testing a smart contract Wasm module, see :ref:`local-simulate`.

-A smart contract in Rust is written as a library and we can unit test it like a library by annotating functions with a ``#[test]`` attribute.
+A smart contract in Rust is written as a library and you can unit test it like a library by annotating functions with a ``#[test]`` attribute.

 .. code-block:: rust